datastaxdevs/workshop-streaming-game/README.md

 > Note: treat your token as a personal secret: do not share it, do not commit it to the repo, store it in a safe place!

 > Note: in case you gave a different namespace/name to your topic, update `.env` correspondingly.
-> If, moreover, you work locally with a CentOS distribution you may have to check the `TRUST_CERTS` variable as well:
+> If, moreover, you work locally you may have to check the `TRUST_CERTS` variable as well, depending
-> check the "Connect" tab on your Astra Streaming console, looking for the Python/Consumer code sample there.
+> on your distribution.
+Look into the `.env` file for some suggestions.

 #### 3b.
 Start the API

 Make sure you are in the API console.
-Export these environment variables for the API to pick them up when it starts:

-    . ../.env

-You can now *start the API* in this console:
+You can now **start the API**:

     uvicorn api:app